microsoft/vscode-docs/docs/remote/faq.md

 ---
 # Remote Development FAQ

 This article covers frequently asked questions for each of the **Visual Studio Code Remote Development** extensions.
 See the [SSH](/docs/remote/ssh.md), [Containers](/docs/remote/containers.md), and [WSL](/docs/remote/wsl.md) articles for more details on setting up and working with each of their respective capabilities.
 Or try the step by step [Tutorials](/docs/remote/remote-tutorials.md) to help get you running quickly in a remote environment.

+For frequently asked questions about [Visual Studio Online](https://aka.ms/vso), see the [FAQ in the service's documentation](https://aka.ms/vso-docs/faq).

 ## General